-Camelbak.com has an online hydration calculator that will help you determine how much water you need while exercising.
+Camelbak has an online hydration calculator that will help you determine the amount of water you need while exercising.

-Steps to Take to Meet Your Brain’s Nutrient Requirements
+Steps to Take to Fulfill the Brain’s Nutrient Requirements

-To make sure you are meeting all of your brain’s nutritional needs, here are the steps to take.
+To make sure that you are meeting all of your brain’s nutritional needs, here are the steps to take:

 - Take a high-quality multivitamin supplement to get all the vitamins and minerals your brain needs.
-Numerous studies have shown that taking a multivitamin alone can improve memory and overall brain function.
-(43, 44, 45, 46)
+Numerous studies have shown that taking a multivitamin alone can improve memory.

-- Unless you eat cold-water, fatty fish three times a week, take an omega-3 or DHA supplement.
+- Unless you eat cold-water, fatty fish three times a week, take a high-quality omega-3 or DHA supplement.

 - Sit up straight and breathe from your belly to get more oxygen to your brain.